heytedward/Passport-MVP/README.md

-# PapillonOS
+# Monarch Passport

-PapillonOS is a premium, luxury web application inspired by the world of phygital fashion.
+Monarch Passport is a premium, luxury web application inspired by the world of phygital fashion.
 It serves as a digital passport for exclusive experiences, blending the tactile allure of high fashion with the seamless interactivity of modern web technology.

-## What is PapillonOS?
+## What is Monarch Passport?

-PapillonOS is your gateway to the next generation of fashion and lifestyle engagement.
+Monarch Passport is your gateway to the next generation of fashion and lifestyle engagement.
 Designed for discerning users and brands, it enables:
 - **Digital stamp collection** at real-world events and pop-ups via QR code scanning
 - **WNGS**: A digital currency and reward system for participation and loyalty
 - **Achievements & Quests**: Complete fashion quests, earn rewards, and unlock exclusive content